ncornwall/myQuantifiedSelf/README.md

 This is a little project for analysing running data.
 It will merge data from Nike, Strava, and Apple Watch, remove duplicates, and generate some interesting insights from the merged data.

+Clone the project, do a `make init` and then run main.py.

 # Authorize Strava

 Go to your Strava account: https://www.strava.com/settings/api